vincepower/function-appreg/README.md

 # Adding all the application registrations

-Create 100 app registrations by making the following two files in the same directory, be logged into the Azure CLI, and then run ./loop.sh
+Create 100 app registrations with the directory.read.all permission by making the following two files in the same directory, be logged into the Azure CLI, and then run ./loop.sh

+You still need to log into the Azure Portal afterwards and manually "Approve" each app registration because of how Azure's security works in the Graph API.

 ###rra.json
 ```